interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 ## Preface

 This document specifies the Interledger Payment Request (IPR) transport protocol.
-It is an end-to-end protocol in which the recipient of an Interledger payment first communicates a request for payment to the sender.
-This document also details how the recipient can verify that incoming payments match previously created requests without storing a history of all outstanding requests.
+It is an end-to-end protocol in which the receiver of an Interledger payment first communicates a request for payment to the sender.
+This document also details how the receiver can verify that incoming payments match previously created requests without storing a history of all outstanding requests.

 ## Introduction